 - The Lmod module system has been upgraded to 8.1.6.

 Access to Caliburn is provided through a proposal and allocation process where research proposals from anyone affiliated with a NJ-based organization can submit an allocation request here.
 Instructions for responding to the call for proposals can be found here: Call for Proposals: Caliburn Allocation Requests [PDF] Successful proposals are granted access to a specified number of service units (SUs, similar to core-hours) and associated storage for a 6-month allocation period.
-The current allocation period is June 1 through November 30, 2020.
-The next allocation period will be December 15 through May 14, 2021.Link to this Answer
+The current allocation period is January 1 through June 30, 2021.Link to this Answer

 Users are required to be on the legacy-Rutgers network or (if you’re off-campus) on Rutgers Cisco VPN in order to connect to the server.
 The Cisco VPN requires 2-factor authentication to be turned on.
 Those instructions are also provided in the documentation in: https://soc.rutgers.edu/vpn.